SAPRA is a paralegal non-governmental organization.

 In February 2008 the South African Department of Home Affairs approved an application submitted by SAPRA for designation as a religious organisation in terms of section 5 (1) and (2) of the Civil Union Act (Act 17 of 2006).
 According to section 5 of the Civil Union Act SAPRA now appoints Pagan religious marriage officers who may solemnise both same-sex and heterosexual marriages.
 SAPRA was the first South African Pagan organisation to be granted this designation.

 Director: Mr. Damon Leff ∙ Chief Executive Officer: Ms. Morgause Fonteleve

-Marriage Officer Registrar: Mrs. Retha van Niekerk ∙ General Secretary: Ms. Gitta Seyfert ∙ Treasurer: Ms. Nidhi Chaitow
+Marriage Officer Registrar: Dr. Retha van Niekerk ∙ General Secretary: Ms. Gitta Seyfert ∙ Treasurer: Ms. Nidhi Chaitow

 Executive Committee: Ms. Christina Engela, Mr. Francisco Fumarola